greenelab/deep-review/all-sections.md

 instances.
 This is becoming of increasing importance with the rapid growth of mobile health applications.
 However, the training process in these approaches places constraints on the algorithms used and can make fitting a model substantially more challenging.
-In our own experience it can be trivial to train a model without differential privacy, but quite difficult to train one within the differential privacy framework.
+In our own experience, it can be trivial to train a model without differential privacy, but quite difficult to train one within the differential privacy framework.
 The problem can be particularly pronounced with small sample sizes.

 While none of these problems are insurmountable or restricted to deep learning, they present challenges that cannot be ignored.
-Technical evolution in EHRs and data standards will doubtless ease - although not solve - the problems of data sharing and merging.
+Technical evolution in EHRs and data standards will doubtless ease -- although not solve -- the problems of data sharing and merging.
 More problematic are the privacy issues.
-Those applying deep learning to the domain should consider the potential of inadvertently disclosing the participants identity.
+Those applying deep learning to the domain should consider the potential of inadvertently disclosing the participants' identities.
 Techniques that enable training on data without sharing the raw data may have a part to play.
 Training within a differential privacy framework may often be warranted.

-###### Discrimination and "right to an explanation" laws
+#### Discrimination and "right to an explanation" laws

-In April 2016, the European Union adopted new rules regarding the use of personal information, the General Data Protection Regulation (GDPR) [@7yE9K08a].
+In April 2016, the European Union adopted new rules regarding the use of personal information, the General Data Protection Regulation [@7yE9K08a].
 A component of these rules can be summed up by the phrase "right to an explanation".
 Those who use machine learning algorithms must be able to explain how a decision was reached.
 For example, a clinician treating a patient who is aided by a machine learning algorithm may be expected to explain decisions that use the patient's data.
 The new rules were designed to target categorization or recommendation systems, which inherently profile individuals.
-Such systems can do so in ways that are discriminatory and unlawful `TODO:
+Such systems can do so in ways that are discriminatory and unlawful.
-@traversc citation needed`.

 As datasets become larger and more complex, we may begin to identify relationships in data that are important for human health but difficult to